 Through its inaugural Request for Innovations (RFI), the BSA seeks proposals from collaborators who might have ideas to suggest: "How might we do architecture differently?"
-We welcome proposals from any individual or group.
-Architects, designers, community members, policymakers, academics, nonprofits, for-profits, and others are all encouraged to apply.
-Proposals should push boundaries and speak to shifts in design practices or processes that better enable architects and architecture to address social inequities, climate change, and their intersections.
+Architects, designers, and those interested or invested in shaping the built environment are encouraged to apply.
+Proposals should push boundaries, reframe ways of working, explore emerging modes of practice, and speak to shifts in design practices or processes that better enable architects and architecture to address social inequities, climate change, and their intersections.